EPBCproject/pymscrape/README.md

         where `<path-to-miniconda>` is the full path to miniconda.
 It will usually be something like `C:\Users\<username>`, where `<username>` is your Windows 10 username.
 1. Download and install [Inkscape v.
 1.1](https://inkscape.org/release/inkscape-1.1/) for your system.
 1. Download and install [QGIS v.
 2.18.17](https://www.qgis.org/en/site/forusers/alldownloads.html) for your system.
-1. Depending on your system, you may also need to add the Inkscape and QGIS executables to you path environment.
+1. Depending on your system and installation method, you may also need to manually add the Inkscape and QGIS executables to the `PATH` environment variable.
+This allows pymscrape to find and launch these programs.
     1. On Windows 10, this can be accomplished by typing "environment" into the Windows search bar, then clicking the "Edit the system environment variables" result that appears.
+        1. In the "System Properties" window that appears, click the "Environment Variables" button in the bottom right.
+        1. In the "System variables" section, highlight "Path" and press "Edit".
+        1. In the "Edit environment variable" popup that appears click the "New" button.
+Add the paths to the Inkscape executable.
+With a default installation on Windows 10 this will be something like
+        ```
+        C:\Program Files\Inkscape\bin
+        ```

+        1. Repeat for the QGIS executable.
+This will be something like

+        ```
+        C:\Program Files\QGIS 2.18\bin
+        ```

 ## Launching pymscrape
 1. Open the terminal (UNIX) or Anaconda Powershell Prompt (Windows 10).